willfitzpatrick4/willfitzpatrick4.github.io/_posts/2019-04-13-/Project4.md

 Outputting Brazil, with 69%

-### If a new column is created with a ratio of Self-citations to Total-citations, what is the maximum value for this new column, and what country has the highest ratio?
+### If a new column is created with a ratio of Self-citations to Total-citations, what is the maximum value for this new column and what country has the highest ratio?

 ```python
 Top15['Ratio of Self to Total'] = Top15['Self-citations'] / Top15['Citations']